Need help figuring out a suitable helper gift this Christmas? Here’s why gratitude might be the most important gift of all for your domestic helper

 The best gifts of all are often the intangible ones.
-That’s not to say that your helper wouldn’t be thrilled to receive a tangible gift, so please do consider getting her one of those as well!
+That’s not to say that your helper wouldn’t be thrilled to receive a tangible gift, so please do consider getting her one of those as well (all of the above mentioned, plus cinema vouchers, phone top-up cards or a cash bonus are all much appreciated)!
+You could also consider giving the gift of education and sponsoring your helper on an AIDHA course.
 But maybe this Christmas, we could also consider those things which are truly valuable to our helpers (and to all of us, really!).
 Let’s take a moment to think about how we can add a bit more appreciation and positive assumptions into our daily/weekly interactions with our helpers.

 Simple Appreciation “Gifts”

 It can be easy to take for granted the many things our helpers do throughout each day, especially since most of their work is behind-the-scenes and they may have been doing the same tasks 365 times a year over multiple years, depending on how long they have worked for us.
 Here are few ideas to show the gratitude that we have but may not always express:

 - Make a habit of looking your helper in the eye and saying “Thank You” at least one time each day.
 In our house, our “one time” is as she goes to bed.
 Your “one time” maybe when she puts the baby down to sleep or as she’s clearing the dinner plates.
 Pick a trigger to remind yourself to say a genuine “Thank you” once a day.

 - If life gets busy and you aren’t home to acknowledge the various errands and tasks she’s done, send her a text to say, “Thanks for all your hard work with that playdate” or “Thanks for tidying up my wardrobe!”